0

 Printed, engraved, and bound by hand, one at a time, in the Hudson Valley

-Weeping European Beech Baby Sleep Tonic is a lyrical memoir set in Green-Wood Cemetery, a historic landmark and arboretum that became an unlikely refuge while raising a baby in a cramped city apartment.
-What began as desperate visits for greenery, fresh air, and quiet places to nurse evolved into a ritual practice of observation and gathering: photographing the cemetery's atmosphere, specifically the histrionic weeping trees and whimsical stone carvings and engravings, and collecting synthetic memorial flowers that had been fragmented and frayed by maintenance equipment and time.
+Weeping European Beech Baby Sleep Tonic is a lyrical memoir set primarily in Green-Wood Cemetery, a historic landmark and arboretum that became an unlikely refuge while raising a baby in a cramped city apartment.
+What began as desperate visits for greenery, fresh air, and quiet places to nurse evolved into a hunt for humor and surprise amidst the pathos of a grievous landscape.
+Reflecting on my child’s developing needs for silliness and play, I became drawn to the goofy weeping evergreens and whimsical stone carvings I found in the cemetery, as well as wasps’ nests and fleeting bird sightings.
+Meanwhile, we collected synthetic flowers we found between gravesites, partially destroyed by maintenance equipment and time.

-Detached color plates of collaged petals are tucked into the folds throughout the book, barely discernible through the photographic images printed on thin, transparent pages.
-I realize they may go unnoticed, but when found, they might mimic the delight of stumbling upon an object holding a patina of entropy, grief, and sunshine.
+Detached color plates of collaged fake flower petals are tucked into the folds throughout the book, barely discernible through the photographic images printed on thin, transparent pages.
+I realize they may go unnoticed, but when found, they might mimic the delight of stumbling upon an object holding a sentimental history of entropy, grief, and sunshine.

 Artist’s Book